peteroupc/peteroupc.github.io/colorgen.md

 There are several methods of finding the kind or kinds of colors that appear most prominently in a collection of colors (including a raster image).

-One simple way to do so (called _averaging_) is to&mdash;
+**Averaging.**  To find the dominant color using this technique&mdash;
 - add all the RGB colors (or a sample of them) in the collection of colors (for RGB colors, adding two colors means adding each of their components individually), then
 - divide the result by the number of pixels added this way.

 Note that for best results, this technique needs to be carried out with [_linearized RGB colors_](#sRGB_and_Linearized_RGB).

-A second, more complicated technique is called [_color quantization_](https://en.wikipedia.org/wiki/Color_quantization), where the collection of colors is reduced to a small set of colors (for example, ten to twenty).
+**[Color quantization](https://en.wikipedia.org/wiki/Color_quantization).** In this more complicated technique, the collection of colors is reduced to a small set of colors (for example, ten to twenty).
 The quantization algorithm is too complicated to discuss in the document.
 Again, for best results, color quantization needs to be carried out with [_linearized RGB colors_](#sRGB_and_Linearized_RGB).

-A third technique is called _histogram binning_.
-To find the dominant colors using this technique (which is independent of color model):
+**Histogram binning.** To find the dominant colors using this technique (which is independent of color model):

 - Generate or furnish a list of colors that cover the space of colors well.
 This is the _color palette_.
 A good example is the list of ["Web safe colors"](#RGB_Colors_and_the_0_1_Format).
 - Create a list with as many zeros as the number of colors in the palette.
 This is the _histogram_.
 - For each color in the collection of colors, find the [nearest color](#Color_Difference_and_Nearest_Colors) in the color palette to that pixel's color, and add 1 to the nearest color's corresponding value in the histogram.
 - Find the color or colors in the color palette with the highest histogram values, and return those colors as the dominant colors in the image.

+**Notes:**

-For all three techniques, in the case of a raster image, an implementation can resize that image before proceeding to find its dominant colors.
+- For all three techniques, in the case of a raster image, an implementation can resize that image before proceeding to find its dominant colors.
 Algorithms to resize or "resample" images are out of scope for this page, however.

-**Notes:**

 - Reducing the number of colors in an image usually involves finding that image's dominant colors and either&mdash;
     - applying a "nearest neighbor" approach (replacing that image's colors with their [nearest dominant colors](#Color_Difference_and_Nearest_Colors)), or
     - applying a ["dithering"](https://en.wikipedia.org/wiki/Dither) technique (especially to reduce undesirable color "banding" in certain cases), which is outside the scope of this document, however.